Cloudbed-invi/budget-bunny/readme.md

 * **IndexedDB:** For all client-side, offline database storage.
 * **Chart.js:** For the monthly statistics charts.
 * **PWA (Progressive Web App):** Makes the app installable on your phone or desktop.

+## Acknowledgements

+**Note:** This project was developed with significant assistance from **Gemini**, Google's generative AI.
+My role involved providing the prompt engineering, foundational coding knowledge, and overall direction for the project.

 ## 🤝 How to Contribute